verdaccio/verdaccio/docs/config.md

 ### Packages

-Packages allow the user how the packages are gonna be accessed.
+Packages allow the user to control how the packages are gonna be accessed.
 For more information about this section read the [packages page](packages.md).

 ```yaml